 Getting to the hotel there was only one bridge to it over a shallow area of water.
 As we drove across you could look out and see snorkels and heads bobbing up and down on both sides.
 To the left, you could see a beautiful beach.
 It’s known as Playa Norte and has been identified as one of the best beaches in Mexico.
 It is a beautiful white sand beach next to clear turquoise waters.
 Not too far off the beach, you’ll see lots of boats anchored with people jumping off into the water and having a great day.
 Honestly, as someone in the hotel and at the beach area, the boats were probably the thing I liked least, but with sand in my toes could I really complain?
 Plus, the beach and water truly were beautiful!

 The view from our room overlooked the water below and out to the ocean.
 The water was so incredibly clear that we could see the fish swimming around down there.
-The awesome part about this place was that we only had to walk outside, and we could go snorkeling.
+The awesome part about this place is that you only have to walk outside to go snorkeling.
 Since I’m someone that tends to spend most of my time above water, this was great for me.
 I loved being able to slowly dip my toe back into snorkeling.
 The water was pretty shallow in most places, so even though there was a good current coming in, you could stand up a lot of the time as well.
 There were so many cool fish!
 Different colors.
 Different sizes.
 Loners.
 Schools.
 I loved being able to see a little bit of their world!

 Something that has been on my bucket list is swimming with dolphins.
-Lucky for me there was a place on the island, Dolphin Discovery, where you could do that.
-I believe that this location was socially responsible and focused on the animal’s wellbeing and educating guests about the animals and their environments.
+Luckily for me, there was a place on the island, Dolphin Discovery, where you could do that.
+I believe that this location was socially responsible and focused on the animal’s wellbeing and educating guests about the animals.
 They used the saying, to know is to love.
-Meaning they wanted to get you to know the animals so you would love them and be more aware of the things we can do to help protect their natural environments.
+Meaning they wanted you to know the animals so you would love them and be more aware of the things we can do to help protect their natural environments.

 A great trip!